-Berkshire’s Mclane company offers wholesale distribution services to some of the most widely known companies in the country such as Walmart, 7-eleven, and Yum brands which collectively make up 43% of Mclane’s total revenue.
+Berkshire’s Mclane Company offers wholesale distribution services to some of the most widely known companies in the country, such as Walmart, 7-eleven, and Yum Brands, which collectively make up 41.7% of Mclane’s total revenue.

 FlightSafety provides high-tech training to pilots and aircraft maintenance technicians using advanced flight simulator technology.
 In addition, Flight Safety designs and manufactures flight simulators for their own use as well as to sell to airlines and military organizations.

-NetJets operates as a shared ownership program for customers wanting the scale, flexibility, and access to a large fleet of aircraft.
-Customers acquire a specific percentage of the aircraft allowing them to use it for a set number of hours per year.
+NetJets operates as a shared ownership program for customers wanting scale, flexibility, and access to a large fleet of aircraft.
+Customers acquire a specific percentage of the aircraft, allowing them to use it for a set number of hours per year.

-TTI is a worldwide distributor of small electronic components, usually ordered in bulk, that are used in a variety of different applications including electronic manufacturing services, design and systems engineers, as well as military and commercial customers.
+TTI is a worldwide distributor of small electronic components, usually ordered in bulk, for a variety of different applications, including electronic manufacturing services, design and systems engineers, as well as military and commercial customers.

 Berkshire Hathaway Automotive

-Their largest retailing business is their Berkshire Hathaway Automotive operation which as of 2019 had 82 dealerships located throughout the United States, particularly in Arizona and Texas.
+Their largest retailing business is their Berkshire Hathaway Automotive operation which, as of 2022, had 83 dealerships located in major metropolitan markets in the U.S., primarily in Arizona and Texas.

 Home Furnishings Retailing